alejandromume/ubunly-zsh-theme/README.md

-# ubuntu-zsh-theme
+# Ubuntu ZSH Theme
-The new Kali Linux console bringed to Ubuntu
+The new Kali Linux console bringed to Ubuntu!

+#### Install

+	1. CD to the cloned directory
+	2. Execute `INSTALL.sh`